9 tips to go green in the coffee sector

 Source: Venzon, M. (2021)

 As a cooperative, you can train your farmers in agroforestry practices.
 As an exporter, you can work with cooperatives.
-You can set up nurseries of trees species to supply to farmers to plant on their coffee farms.
+You can set up nurseries of tree species to supply to farmers to plant on their coffee farms.
 You could consider employing or partnering with an experienced agronomist to manage a nursery.
 For example, the Sustainable Harvest Coffee company partners with cooperatives and agronomists.
 Together, they help farmers to grow trees.
-They raise free seedlings of timber tree and forest species for coffee farmers in Rwanda.
+They raise free seedlings of timber trees and forest species for coffee farmers in Rwanda.
 One social benefit is that they create employment for plant nursery workers.

 Another good example is the Masaka Co-operative Union Ltd. in Uganda.
 It has planted a model forest with over 12,000 hybrid Eucalyptus clones.
 These clones are drought-resistant, fast-growing and pest-resistant.
 Cooperatives can also partner with agronomists and forestry departments in their country to set up forests by planting trees in deforested areas in the community.